httpedor/Project-Cognoscent/README.md

  - Backstep - You'll take a step back, dodging all parts of your body.
 You also have to time it right, and this one costs more stamina.
  - Parry - Tries to parry the enemy's attack, if the enemy has more strength, he can break your parry.
 Has to time it right.
  - Wait - Simply waits X ticks.

+### Health System
+Heavily inspired by RimWorld.
+There's no health bar, instead, each bodypart can take a certain amount of injuries, that will decrease that body part's functionality untill it dies.